-- 1. Actively encourage Member States to make sure that the commitments made in the RBMPs are aligned with the ambition of the European Green Deal.
-It is crucial that the third RBMPs are aligned with the targets set by the EU Biodiversity Strategy for 2030, the Zero Pollution Action Plan, and the EU Climate Adaptation Strategy, and that opportunities are fully used in the National Recovery and Resilience Plans. - 2.
-Make use of enforcement powers to ensure that more cases of non-compliance with the Water Framework Directive are open and investigated, and delays are shortened. - 3.
-Do not tolerate delays or poor public participation processes in the finalisation of the RBMPs; with special attention to those Member States which have not yet started the 6-month consultation process of the draft RBMPs, such as Bulgaria, Croatia, Cyprus, Greece, Ireland, Portugal and Slovenia, some parts of Spain, and the UK.
+1. Actively encourage Member States to make sure that the commitments made in the RBMPs are aligned with the ambition of the European Green Deal.
+It is crucial that the third RBMPs are aligned with the targets set by the EU Biodiversity Strategy for 2030, the Zero Pollution Action Plan, and the EU Climate Adaptation Strategy, and that opportunities are fully used in the National Recovery and Resilience Plans.

-- 4. Phase-out harmful EU subsidies to sectors and activities which counteract and prohibit the achievement of a good ecological, chemical and quantitative status of our waters through: the revision of the EU State Aid Guidelines, the CAP Strategic Plans, the National Recovery and Resiliency Plans, the revision of the Energy Taxation Directive and the EU Structural and Cohesion Fund Programmes. - freshwater ecosystems in sectoral policies under the European Green Deal to complement and reinforce the Water Framework Directive.
-The upcoming EU Restoration Law should contain a legally-binding, ambitious free-flowing river restoration target.3 Particular efforts are also needed to align transport (revision of the TEN-T guidelines, NAIADES III action plan), agriculture (CAP strategic plans) and energy (revision of the Renewable Energy Directive) policies with the objectives of the WFD. - We recommend increasing the current target for free-flowing rivers of at least 25,000 km to 15% of all rivers to be restored to a free-flowing state by 2030 through inter alia barrier removal and floodplain restoration.
-See Living Rivers Europe, Protecting and restoring river ecosystems to support biodiversity.
-March 2021.
+- 2. Make use of enforcement powers to ensure that more cases of non-compliance with the Water Framework Directive are open and investigated, and delays are shortened. - 3.
+Do not tolerate delays or poor public participation processes in the finalisation of the RBMPs. - 4.
+Phase-out harmful EU subsidies to sectors and activities which counteract and prohibit the achievement of a good ecological, chemical and quantitative status of our waters through: the upcoming revision of the EU State Aid Guidelines, the CAP Strategic Plans, the National Recovery and Resiliency Plans, the revision of the Energy Taxation Directive and the EU Structural and Cohesion Fund Programmes. - 5.
+Mainstream the protection of freshwater ecosystems in sectoral policies under the European Green Deal to complement and reinforce the Water Framework Directive.
+The upcoming EU Restoration Law should contain a legally-binding, ambitious free-flowing river restoration target.
+Particular efforts are also needed to align transport (revision of the TEN-T guidelines, NAIADES III action plan), agriculture (CAP Strategic Plans) and energy (revision of the Renewable Energy Directive) policies with the objectives of the WFD. - We recommend increasing the current target for free-flowing rivers of at least 25,000 km to 15% of all rivers to be restored to a free-flowing state by 2030 through inter alia barrier removal and floodplain restoration.
+See Living Rivers Europe, Protecting and restoring river ecosystems to support biodiversity, March 2021.